-- We are shutting down our Open edX service.
+- Duke Learning Innovation is shutting down its Open edX service.

-- Duke Extend (what we previously called our Open edX service) is still offered to the Duke community by Learning Innovation and OIT through new technologies.
+- Duke Extend (what we previously called our Open edX service) is still offered to the Duke community by Learning Innovation and Duke’s Office of Information Technology (OIT) through new technologies.

 - Learning Innovation can help you create flexible learning experiences and offer them to Duke students, the broader community including alumni and prospective students, or learners around the globe.